ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

-Send a list of block roots and slots to the requesting peer.
+Requests a list of block roots and slots from the peer.
+The `count` parameter MUST be less than or equal to `32768`.

 ### Beacon Block Headers